Friends of the Flying Leatherneck Foundation,

 - Provided financial support to the Curator and the Restoration team.
 So far this year, your Museum staff and volunteers made very significant progress on the SNJ Texan, the FM-2 Wildcat, the TBM Avenger, the SBD Dauntless and the R4D (C-47 Skytrain).

-- Launched our re-designed website and greatly expanded the Foundation’s presence on social media, including Facebook, YouTube and Twitter.
+- Greatly expanded the Foundation’s presence on social media, including Facebook, YouTube and Twitter.

 - Improved and expanded the Log Book.
 The Foundation’s magazine is a respected publication that provides entertaining and substantive articles about Marine Corps aviation history and news of the Museum and Foundation.